ErikBlomsterberg/coloring_les_mis/README.md

 'data/multilayer_social_networks' contains various multilayer social networks derived from 'data/ttn_nets/mttn.txt'.

 'srt_to_csv_and_more.ipynd' contains the code that was used for constructing the Les Misérables(1998) dataset.
-(OBS! needs a SRT-file to run and adjustment of paths)
+(OBS! needs a SRT-file to run and adjustment of path-names)

 Notebooks(except 'srt_to_csv_and_more.ipynd') contains the code that was used to create the different networks.